BeyondCoder/react-native-elements/docs/docs/index.md

 ## Notes

 #### Fonts
-React Native Elements uses the System font as the default font family for iOS and Roboto as the default font family for Android.
+React Native Elements uses the System font as the default font family for iOS and Sans Serif as the default font family for Android.

 **In the example screenshots, we are using Lato which can be downloaded [here](https://fonts.google.com/specimen/Lato?selection.family=Lato).**